fieldtrip/website/tutorial/epilepsy.md

 FieldTrip is released under the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) and you should review its terms and conditions.
 {% include markup/end %}

+## Introduction

+This tutorial describes how to perform a source localisation on epilepsy data using a kurtosis beamformer method implemented in FieldTrip.
+The tutorial assumes that the reader is already experienced with epilepsy data, and understands the basics of MEG, but is perhaps not familiar with FieldTrip or its capabilities.
+The tutorial does not attempt to fully explain the intrepretation of the results, which requires clinical expertise and further knowledge of the case histories.

+The tutorial covers data for 3 patients, all shared via our FTP server.
+The provided datasets have varying degrees of clinical complexity.
+The more complex cases are, of course, the ones most likely to be referred for MEG recordings prior to consideration for surgery.

+For one of the patients, Case 3, we provide a detailed line-by-line breakdown of the MATLAB code required to analyze the data.
+We outline the steps in obtaining the beamformer outputs, from anatomical coregistration right through to plotting source images.
+We note an important extra step that is required in computing the beamformer for data collected on an Neuromag/Elekta/MEGIN system compared to a CTF system.
+We also describe how to output the source images into NiFTI format for viewing in other software such as [MRIcro](https://www.mccauslandcenter.sc.edu/crnl/tools), and how to output source timeseries as a file which can be examined clinically alongside the original data in [AnyWave](http://meg.univ-amu.fr/wiki/AnyWave) data viewing software.

+For patients 1 and 2, we simply provide a summary of the outputs and some other useful observations.
+These datasets can be analyzed by the reader in exactly the same way as Case 3.

-All MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using a Neuromag 306-channel system.
-The case reports and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>); the steps in the kurtosis pipeline itself are provided by [Dr Caroline Witton](https://www2.aston.ac.uk/lhs/staff/az-index/wittonc-0) on behalf of the Aston clinical team.
-The data has been clinically analysed by the staff of ABC using the software accompanying the MEG systems.
+All the MEG data were recorded at Aston Brain Centre (ABC) using both a 275-channel CTF system and using a 306-channel Neuromag system.
+The case reports and the data are kindly provided by Professor Stefano Seri; the steps in the kurtosis pipeline itself were provided by Dr Caroline Witton on behalf of the Aston clinical team.
+The data have been clinically analyzed by the staff of ABC using the software accompanying the MEG systems.
 The FieldTrip analysis demonstrated here is only for educational purposes.

+## Background

+The kurtosis beamformer approach described here, for identifying the source(s) of epileptiform activity, was originally published by Kirsch et al (2006) and has subsequently been validated in other studies (e.g. [Hall et al 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5953276/)).
+Beamformer-based source localization can have particular advantages in cases where a wide network of cortical areas are affected, or where there is an initial lack of a priori evidence (e.g. from MRI or EEG) about the likely source of epileptogenic activity.
+Beamformers also provide excellent improvement in signal to noise ratio of the data.

 ## Procedure

-The kurtosis beamformer approach described here, for identifying the source(s) of epileptiform activity, was originally published by [Kirsch et al (2006)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5953276/).

-The ABC clinical staff would typically use the following sequence of analysis steps for epilepsy data:
+The Aston Brain Centre clinical staff would typically use the following sequence of analysis steps for epilepsy data:

 1. Screen the data visually for spikes and also to identify physiological or external recording artifacts.
 2. Choose relatively artifact-free data, that appears to contain spikes, for further analysis (bearing in mind that data quality can vary widely in patient recordings, especially children)